-Distorted perceptual experience is a well-known and frequently encountered symptom in schizophrenia ^{1-3}.
-It is recognised that these are not restricted to schizophrenia but may occur in as many as 27% of the general population 4.
-When examining the general population, this can be assessed using the personality trait of schizotypy.
+Distorted perceptual experience is a well-known and frequently encountered symptom in schizophrenia.
+1-3 It is recognized that these are not restricted to schizophrenia

-Schizotypy incorporates aspects of the three dimensions of schizophrenia: positive, negative and disorganised.
-The positive schizotypy dimension includes perceptual alterations and unusual thoughts that bear resemblance, albeit in less severe form, to the delusions and hallucinations of psychosis.
+Schizotypy incorporates aspects of the three dimensions of schizophrenia: positive, negative, and disorganized.
+The positive schizotypy dimension includes perceptual alterations and unusual thoughts that bear a resemblance, albeit in a less severe form, to the delusions, and hallucinations of psychosis.
 Negative schizotypy describes the loss of interest in interpersonal interaction and volition including anhedonia.
-Lastly, the disorganised dimension represents features that involves odd speech as well as cognitive slippage and odd behaviour^{5,6}.
-Schizotypy exists on a continuum, from a mild subclinical expression in the general population to the full clinical disorder^{7,8} and overlaps with schizophrenia in many behavioural and neurobiological domains9.
-Longitudinal studies have shown that a large majority of individuals that score high on self-reported schizotypy questionnaires will never experience the full clinical disorder 10,11.
-However, individuals with high levels of schizotypy traits demonstrate some resemblance of milder schizophrenia-like behaviour ^{9,12}.
-It is well established that neurophysiological deficits and abnormalities in information processing are common not only at a cognitive 13-17 but also at perceptual level ^{1,15,18,19}.
-Diminished visual acuity ^{20,21}, abnormalities in contrast sensitivity ^{2,22,23}, backward masking ^{24,25} and motion perception ^{26,27} are among the most commonly reported early-stage visual processing deficits in schizophrenia patients3.
-Visual dysfunctions have been shown in people with a clinical high-risk state of psychosis as well as in recent onset psychosis28.
-Importantly, visual perceptual deficits such as impaired visual acuity can predict the later conversion to psychosis in both high-risk and general population ^{21,29}.
-A recent longitudinal study in a cohort of one million people has demonstrated that impaired visual acuity in late adolescence is associated with non-affective psychosis 30
+Lastly, the disorganized dimension represents features that involve odd speech as well as cognitive slippage and odd behavior.
+Schizotypy exists on a continuum, from a mild subclinical expression in the general population to the full clinical disorder and overlaps with schizophrenia in many behavioral and neurobiological domains.9 Longitudinal studies have shown that a large majority of individuals that score high on selfreported schizotypy questionnaires will never experience the full clinical disorder.
+10,11 However, individuals with high levels of schizotypy traits demonstrate some resemblance of milder schizophrenia-like behavior.
+9,12 It is well established that neurophysiological deficits and abnormalities in information processing are common not only at a cognitive13-17 but also at the perceptual level.
+Diminished visual acuity (VA), 20,21 abnormalities in contrast sensitivity, 2,22,23 backward masking, 24,25 and motion perception are among the most commonly reported early-stage visual processing deficits in schizophrenia patients.3 Visual dysfunctions have been shown in people with a clinical high-risk state of psychosis as well as in recent onset psychosis.
+Importantly, visual perceptual deficits such as impaired VA can predict the later conversion to psychosis in both high-risk and general populations.
+A recent longitudinal study in a cohort of 1 million people has demonstrated that impaired VA in late adolescence is associated with non-affective psychosis.